LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research in atmospheric chemistry
 My Python notes focus on usages related to our research (data anlaysis + data visualisations + some small tools).
 They are based on my knowlege of Python, so they are not necessarily the best or only solutions to your research needs.
 I have introduced some Python packages here, but there are numerous usages that I do not know.
-For Python or any specific package, you should be able to find dedicated tutorials online.

 The contents are organised as follows:

 0. Python basics
 1. Numerical computation
 2. Pandas dataframes